Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_upstream.md

 Optional:

-- `ack_timeout` (Number) When using a non-DIRECT guaranteed delivery mode, this property sets the message acknowledgement timeout (waiting time).
+- `ack_timeout` (Number) When using a non-DIRECT guaranteed delivery mode, this property sets the message acknowledgement timeout in milliseconds (waiting time).
 Default: 2000
 - `default_content` (String) When not using `forward_method`, `forward_uri`, `forward_headers` or `forward_body`, this sets the message content.
 - `delivery_mode` (String) Sets the message delivery mode.
 Default: "DIRECT"; must be one of ["DIRECT", "PERSISTENT"]
 - `dmq_eligible` (Boolean) Sets the dead message queue (DMQ) eligible property on the message.
 Default: false